Harrison Smith: 2013

 He returned as the starting free safety the following season.
-In the season-opener against the Detroit Lions, Smith made a season-high ten combined tackles and deflected a pass as the Vikings lost 34-24.
+In the season-opener against the Detroit Lions, Smith made a season-high ten combined tackles and deflected a pass as the Vikings lost 34–24.
 The following week, he recorded eight solo tackles and intercepted Jay Cutler for his first of the season.
-The Minnesota Vikings went on to lose to the Chicago Bears 31-30.
-In a Week 3 contest against the Cleveland Browns, Smith racked up five solo tackles and intercepted Brian Hoyer in a 31-27 loss to the Browns.
+The Vikings went on to lose to the Bears 31–30.
+In a Week 3 contest against the Cleveland Browns, Smith racked up five solo tackles and intercepted Brian Hoyer in a 31–27 loss to the Browns.
 On October 18, 2013, Smith was placed on injured-reserve after suffering an injury to his left foot during a Week 6 loss to the Carolina Panthers.
 On December 14, 2013, after missing 8 games, Smith was activated to the 53-man roster.
-The next day, he played in his first game since returning and made eight combined tackles in a 48-30 victory over the Philadelphia Eagles.
+The next day, he played in his first game since returning and made eight combined tackles in a 48–30 victory over the Philadelphia Eagles.
 Smith started only seven games in the 2013 season due to his foot injury and made 58 combined tackles and two interceptions.

 2014

 He resumed as the starting free safety under new head coach Mike Zimmer.
-In the season-opener against the St. Louis Rams, Smith made two solo tackles, a pass deflection, a sack, and intercepted a pass by Shaun Hill, returning it for an 81-yard touchdown in a 34-6 victory.
-In Week 4 against the Atlanta Falcons, Smith intercepted a pass thrown by Matt Ryan in a 41-28 win.
-The following week, in a Thursday Night game against the Green Bay Packers, Smith intercepted a pass thrown by Matt Flynn in a 42-10 loss.
-On November 2, 2014, he recorded a season-high ten solo tackles in a 29-26 win over the Washington Redskins.
-In a Week 11 contest, Smith recorded three solo tackles, a pass deflection, and intercepted a pass thrown by Jay Cutler in a 21-13 loss to the Chicago Bears.
-The next game, he deflected a pass, made five solo tackles, and assisted on five tackles, tying his season-high of ten combined tackles in a 24-21 loss to the Packers.
-In Week 16 against the Miami Dolphins, Smith intercepted a pass thrown by Ryan Tannehill in a 37-35 loss.
+In the season-opener against the Rams, Smith made two solo tackles, a pass deflection, a sack, and intercepted a pass by Shaun Hill, returning it for an 81-yard touchdown in a 34–6 victory.
+In Week 4 against the Atlanta Falcons, Smith intercepted a pass thrown by Matt Ryan in a 41–28 win.
+The following week, in a Thursday Night Football game against the Packers, Smith intercepted a pass thrown by Matt Flynn in a 42–10 loss.
+On November 2, 2014, he recorded a season-high ten solo tackles in a 29–26 win over the Washington Redskins.
+In a Week 11 contest, Smith recorded three solo tackles, a pass deflection, and intercepted a pass thrown by Jay Cutler in a 21–13 loss to the Bears.
+The next game, he deflected a pass, made five solo tackles, and assisted on five tackles, tying his season-high of ten combined tackles in a 24–21 loss to the Packers.
+In Week 16 against the Miami Dolphins, Smith intercepted a pass thrown by Ryan Tannehill in a 37–35 loss.
 He started all 16 games and finished his first year under head coach Mike Zimmer with 92 combined tackles, nine deflected passes, three sacks, five interceptions, and a touchdown.